-SECTION 1 Student, school/college and RTO details

-Student name:

-NESA student nur mber:

-School year/grade

-School/college:

-RTO responsible t for VET course delivery and assessment: (see http://training.gov.au for RTO name and code)

-SECTION 2 VET co urse and AQF VET qualification details NESA course name: NESA course number: Pattern of study: Stage 5 100-hour elective Stage 6 HSC indicative hours unit(s) x year(s) Intended AQF VET qualifi ication (code and title):
+SECTION 1 Student, school/college and RTO details Student name: NESA student number: School year/grade: School/college: RTO responsible for VET course delivery and assessment: (see http://tr aining.gov.au for RTO name and code) SECTION 2 VET cour rse and AQF VE T qualification details NESA course name: NESA course number: Pattern of study: ☐ Stage 5 10 0-hour elective ☐ Stage 6 HSC indicative hours unit(s) x year(s) Intended AQF VET qualif ication (code and d title):

-SECTION 3 VET HSC exam (Industry Curriculum Framework 240/360-hour course only) Indicate whethe r the student intends to sit the HSC exam (optional) for the VET course:

-no

-yes NESA exam number:

-Calendar year the student will sit the exam:

-Note: To be eligible to sit the HSC exam, students must meet the requirements of the respective HSC VET course from the syllabus that applies to the year that the HSC exam will be undertaken.

-SECTION 4 Evidence for recognition of prior learning (RPL) and/or credit transfer

-It is the student's responsibility to provide evidence to the school or college and to the RTO for processing their request for RPL/credit transfer.
+SECTION 3 VET HSC exam (Industry Curriculum Framework 240/360-hour course only) Indicate whether the student intends to sit the HSC exam (optional) for the VET course: □ no ☐ yes NESA exam number: Calendar year the student will sit the exam: Note: To be eligible to sit the HSC exam, students must meet the requirements of the respective HSC VET course from the syllabus that applies to the year that the HSC exam will be undertaken.
+SECTION 4 Evidence for recognition of prior learning (RPL) and/or credit transfer It is the student's responsibility to provide evidence to the school or college and to the RTO for processing their request for RPL/credit transfer.
 Evidence must be submitted with this application (see below).

-Examples of evidence for RPL include:

-course outlines, reports and result transcripts

-references from industry/employers

-outline of experiences including times/dates, places and contacts

-outline of skills and knowledge

-other

-Forms of evidence for credit transfer are:

-AQF VET Certificate and Transcript of Competencies achieved

-AQF VET Statement of Attainment showing competencies achieved

-SECTION 5 VET course requirements

-To gain credit towards the RoSA/HSC from the Stage 5/Stage 6 VET course, the student must meet ALL course requirements including:

-- a) mandatory (Frameworks)/core (VET BECs) and elective units of competency to meet indicative hour requirements of the Stage 5/Stage 6 VET course - b) HSC Content (Framework 240/360-hour course only) - c) work placement requirements (where mandated).
+Examples of evidence for RPL include: course outlines, reports and result transcripts references from industry/employers utline of experiences including times/dates, places and contacts utline of skills and knowledge □ other Forms of evidence for credit transfer are: AQF VET Certificate and Transcript of Competencies achieved AQF VET Statement of Attainment showing competencies achieved SECTION 5 VET course requirements To gain credit towards the RoSA/HSC from the Stage 5/Stage 6 VET course, the student must meet ALL course requirements including: a) mandatory (Frameworks)/core (VET BECs) and elective units of competency to meet indicative hour requirements of the Stage 5/Stage 6 VET course b) HSC Content (Framework 240/360-hour course only) c) work placement requirements (where mandated).
 These requirements may be met through RPL, credit transfer or further study as a part of the HSC program.

-The RTO delivering the Stage 5/Stage 6 VET course is responsible for determining RPL or credit transfer for unit(s) of competency outcomes.
-This is to be done in accordance with the RTO's policies which comply with the VET Quality Framework, including standards for RTOs.
+The RTO delivering the Stage 5/Stage 6 VET course is responsible for determining RPL or credit which comply with the VET Quality Framework, including standards for RTOs.

+transfer for unit(s) of competency outcomes.
+This is to be done in accordance with the RTO's policies